wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/key-vault/key-vault-manage-with-cli.md

 If you do not currently have an organizational account, and are using a Microsoft account to log in to your Azure subscription, you can easily create one using the following steps.

-1. Login to the Login to the [Azure Management Portal](https://manage.windowsazure.com/), and click on Active Directory.
+1. Login to the Login to the [Azure Management Portal](https://manage.windowsazure.cn/), and click on Active Directory.
 2. If no directory exists, select Create your directory and provide the requested information.
 3. Select your directory and add a new user.
 This new user is an organizational account.
 During the creation of the user, you will be supplied with both an e-mail address for the user and a temporary password.
 Save this information as it is used in another step.
 4. From the portal, select Settings and then select Administrators.
 Select Add, and add the new user as a co-administrator.
 This allows the organizational account to manage your Azure subscription.
-5. Finally, log out of the Azure portal and then log back in using the new organizational account.
+5. Finally, log out of the Azure Management Portal and then log back in using the new organizational account.
 If this is the first time logging in with this account, you will be prompted to change the password.

-For more information about using an organizational account with Microsoft Azure, see [Sign up for Microsoft Azure as an Organization](sign-up-organization.md).
+For more information about using an organizational account with Windows Azure, see [Sign up for Windows Azure as an Organization](/documentation/articles/sign-up-organization).

 If you have multiple subscriptions and want to specify a specific one to use for Azure Key Vault, type the following to see the subscriptions for your account: